 - 2. Fill the cooling system with Commercial Heavy-Duty Coolant.
 Add Supplemental Coolant Additive to the coolant.
 For the correct amount, refer to the Operation and Maintenance Manual, "Fluid Recommendations" topic (Maintenance Section) for more information on cooling system specifications.
 Do not install the cooling system filler cap. - 3.
 Start and run the engine at low idle.
 Increase the engine rpm to high idle.
 Operate the engine in order to open the engine thermostat.
-This procedure will allow any air in the system to be purged.
+This operation will allow any air in the system to be purged.
 Decrease the engine speed to low idle.
-Stop the engine.

-4. Maintain the coolant level at the maximum mark that is correct for your application.
+Stop the engine. - 4.
+Maintain the coolant level at the maximum mark that is correct for your application.

-Illustration 49 Filler cap g00103639
+Illustration 48 Filler cap

 - 5. Clean the cooling system filler cap and inspect the gasket.
 If the gasket is damaged, discard the old filler cap and install a new filler cap.
-If the gasket is not damaged, use a suitable pressurizing pump in order to test the pressure of the filler cap.
+If the gasket is not damaged, use a suitable pressurizing pump in order to pressure test the filler cap.
 The correct pressure is stamped on the face of the filler cap.
 If the filler cap does not retain the correct pressure, install a new filler cap. - 6.
 Start the engine.
 Inspect the cooling system for leaks and for correct operating temperature.

-Cooling System Coolant (ELC) - Change
+Coolant (ELC) - Change